• Skip to primary navigation

 What is the best Italian dressing to use in pasta salad?

 This is all up to personal taste.
-However, I always look at the dressing ingredients and nutrition content.
+However, I always look at the dressing ingredients and nutritional content.
 My favorites include Drew's Organics and Bolthouse Farms.

 Can you make Italian pasta salad the night before?